-We have not yet successfully formulated, and may be unable to formulate or manufacture our fixed-dose combination product candidate in a way that is suitable for clinical or commercial use.
+We have successfully formulated our fixed-dose combination product candidate in a way that is suitable for Phase 2 clinical use.
+However, we have not successfully manufactured the product at commercial scale, nor completed stability testing to confirm its acceptability for commercial use.
 Any such delay or failure could materially harm our commercial prospects, result in higher costs and deprive us of product candidate revenues.

-We completed a Phase 2 trial to evaluate the efficacy, tolerability and safety of trabodenoson when co-administered with commercially-available latanoprost eye drops.
-However, we have not yet formulated our FDC product candidate to include these two drugs in a single combination dose, and we may never be able to formulate or manufacture our FDC product candidate in a way that is suitable for clinical or commercial use.
+We completed a Phase 2 trial and are currently conducting an additional Phase 2 trial to evaluate the efficacy, tolerability and safety of trabodenoson when co-administered with commercially-available latanoprost eye drops.
+We have formulated our FDC product candidate to include these two drugs in a single eye drop.
+However, we may never be able to formulate or manufacture our FDC product candidate at commercial scale, or be able to demonstrate that the product is stable enough to commercialize.
 Any delay or failure to develop a suitable product formulation or manufacturing process for our FDC product candidate could materially harm our commercial prospects, result in higher costs or deprive us of potential product revenues.